 The Center helps launch SkyDeck —one of the first research university startup accelerators —building on the Venture Lab’s model of fostering entrepreneurship through industry engagement.

 SCET’s Berkeley Method of Entrepreneurship gains international recognition as a successful model for teaching technology entrepreneurship.

 The Sutardja Center is renamed the Pantas and Ting Sutardja Center for Entrepreneurship & Technology, recognizing the benefactors Pantas Sutardja and Ting Chuk.

 The Center moves into its new home at the California Memorial Stadium.

-Berkeley Engineering’s Center for Entrepreneurship & Technology celebrated its 10-year anniversary today (April 21, 2015) by announcing a generous gift from Pantas Sutardja and Ting Chuk that will help hundreds more students invent products, start companies, and chart their course as industry innovators.
+The Sutardja Center for Entrepreneurship & Technology celebrated its 10-year anniversary in April 2015 by announcing a generous gift from Berkeley Engineering grads Pantas Sutardja and Ting Chuk, which will allow for hundreds more students to invent products, start companies, and become industry innovators.